 Contributions listed exclude technical assistance.
 Data updated on: 01 February 2024

-Two countries also contribute to the Global Fund through the debt swaps agreed with donor governments under the Debt2Health initiative.
-An updated list of pledges and contributions can be found here.
+Several countries also contribute to the Global Fund through debt swaps under the Debt2Health initiative.

-Donor governments are represented on the Global Fund’s Board, which meets at least twice annually.
-Of the 20 Board Members with voting rights, eight represent donor government constituencies.
-Donor governments also often participate in the decision-making process at the country level, through participation in the Country Coordinating Mechanism of countries in which they might be working.
+Donor governments are represented on the Global Fund Board.
+Of the 20 Board constituencies with voting rights, eight represent donor governments.
+In addition, there are eight non-voting members, including the Additional Public Donors constituency.
+Donor governments also often participate in the decision-making process at the country level through involvement in Country Coordinating Mechanisms.

-It is the Global Fund’s policy that public sector monies are not “earmarked” for specific countries or programs, and that the allocation of funding is the responsibility of the Board of the Global Fund.
+As per Global Fund policy, public donors’ contributions cannot be earmarked for specific countries or programs, and the allocation of funding is the responsibility of the Global Fund Board.